top of page

 • References must be in Chicago or APA format.

 • The only accepted document formatting is PDF.
-Any other format will not be accepted, nor will refunds be given to those who do follow this rule.
+Any other format will not be accepted, nor will refunds be given to those who do not follow this rule.

 • No refunds are granted.